 When you are a leader in your industry, it’s easy to be tempted to go on about the technical revelations you’ve brought to the world.
 You can’t be blamed either, you work hard to innovate and you want to be recognised for that innovation.

-But that innovation would go unnoticed if you threw in all the jargon you can find to present it.
-Imagine how many people would read a Microsoft profile if all they spoke of was the code that goes behind coding windows.
+However, that innovation would go unnoticed if you threw in all the jargon you can find to present it.
+Imagine how many people would read a Microsoft profile if all they spoke of was the code that goes behind coding Windows.

-The answer is not much, and with good reason.
-Instead, focus on telling a story, people will relate more.
+The answer is not much and with good reason.
+Instead, focus on telling a story and people will relate more.
 Translate that jargon and innovation into simpler terms and your clients will be more engaged.

 Tell that story instead, and keep the facts about caches and command lines to internal meetings.